devhawk/cneo-sample/readme.md

 ### Debugger Configuration

-The NEO Smart Contract Debugger supports several custom attributes to control the execution of the contract being debugged.
+The Neo Smart Contract Debugger supports several custom attributes to control the execution of the contract being debugged.
 These attributes include:

 - **program** - the path to the complied AVM file
-- **args** - JSON array of arguments that will be converted to NEO VM types and passed to the contract entry point.
-Typically, conversion is straight forward (JSON bool -> NEO VM bool, JSON string -> NEO VM UTF8 encoded byte array), however there are two special encodings to be aware of:
+- **args** - JSON array of arguments that will be converted to Neo VM types and passed to the contract entry point.
+Typically, conversion is straight forward (JSON bool -> Neo VM bool, JSON string -> Neo VM UTF8 encoded byte array), however there are two special encodings to be aware of:
   - a string prefixed with "0x" will be treated as a hex string and converted to a byte array
-  - a string prefixed with "@" will be treated as a NEO wallet account address and converted into a 20 byte array.
+  - a string prefixed with "@" will be treated as a Neo wallet account address and converted into a 20 byte array.
-- **checkpoint** - a path to a NEO-express checkpoint that will provide blockchain data to the contract while it's being debugged.
+- **checkpoint** - a path to a Neo-express checkpoint that will provide blockchain data to the contract while it's being debugged.
-- **utxo** - UTXO inputs and outputs to attach to the transaction being debugged. utxo attribute contains input and output fields. input field matches the format of unspent transactions returned by [getunspents](https://docs.neo.org/docs/en-us/reference/rpc/latest-version/api/getunspents.html) RPC endpoint (which you can get from NEO-Express show unspents command). output field matches the format of "Vout" attribute from [getrawtransaction](https://docs.neo.org/docs/en-us/reference/rpc/latest-version/api/getrawtransaction.html) RPC endpoint, except the asset, value and address fields are all lowercase here.
+- **utxo** - UTXO inputs and outputs to attach to the transaction being debugged. utxo attribute contains input and output fields. input field matches the format of unspent transactions returned by [getunspents](https://docs.neo.org/docs/en-us/reference/rpc/latest-version/api/getunspents.html) RPC endpoint (which you can get from Neo-Express show unspents command). output field matches the format of "Vout" attribute from [getrawtransaction](https://docs.neo.org/docs/en-us/reference/rpc/latest-version/api/getrawtransaction.html) RPC endpoint, except the asset, value and address fields are all lowercase here.